AGI-Edgerunners/LLM-Agents-Papers/README.md

 * methods of role playing, memory mechanism and game playing
 * methods of feedback or reflection
 * methods of multi-agent collaboration
+* methods of tool usage or human-agent interaction
 * benchmarks and surveys of the field
 * environments or platforms
 ## :yellow_heart: Recommendation